lfedgeai/SPEAR/spear-next/ai-docs/task-service-optimization-en.md

 This change reinforces the architectural distinction between:

-- **SMS (Spear Management Service)**: A centralized management service that coordinates tasks and resources
+- **SMS (SPEAR Metadata Server)**: A centralized management service that coordinates tasks and resources
-- **Spearlets**: Worker nodes that execute tasks and have their own UUIDs for identification
+- **SPEARlets**: Core agent components similar to kubelet that have their own UUIDs for identification

 The SMS doesn't need a UUID because:
 - It's a singleton management service
-- It doesn't register itself as a worker node
+- It doesn't register itself as a core agent component
-- It manages other nodes rather than being managed
+- It manages other components rather than being managed

 ## Testing